Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 }
 ```

+#### Clang-format
+Our repository includes a `clang-format` configuration to help ensure code consistency.
+Git also has support for automatically formatting modified files.

+We’d appreciate it if you could follow these steps prior to committing:

+1. Stage modified files:
+   `git add src/`
+   `git add include/`
+2. Run clang-format through git:
+   `git clang-format`
+3. Review the changes with `git diff`, then re-stage and commit them:
+   `git add src/`

 ## Naming Conventions
 If a function, structure, or field's name is already known from an SDK library or from the symbols of another game, that name should be used.
 Guesses for names should follow the formats below.